Roco-scientist/NGS-Barcode-Count/README.md

 </tr>
 </table>

-Where BB_ID is used if there is a building block convernsion file, otherwise the DNA code is used. `#` represents the count number<br><br>
+Where BB_ID is used if there is a building block conversion file, otherwise the DNA code is used. `#` represents the count number<br><br>
 If `--merge_output` is called, an additional file is created with the format (for 3 samples):

 <table>